Do you have a special balm that's your go to for everything?

 By removing stuff and making space, I have found I can focus better on being present to my day and the job right in front of me, and not drowning in a sea of clutter and visual distraction.

-When I look after myself properly and make an effort to make myself feel good by taking good care of my body, mind and spirit and my home environment, I instantly boost my ability to be a present and loving mum and streamline the time and energy I have so little of efficiently.
+When I look after myself properly and make an effort to make myself feel good by taking good care of my body, mind and spirit and my home environment, I instantly boost my ability to be a present and loving mum and streamline the time and energy I have so little of, efficiently.

-Having many different products cluttering up our home space increases spending and consumption and makes us feel we need to use these products because we bought them, whether they are good for us or not.
+Having many different products cluttering up our home space, increases spending and consumption and makes us feel we need to use these products because we bought them, whether they are good for us or not.

 Finding Goodbye OUCH for me was the one stop shop I was looking for.
+I needed a balm that was transparent in its ingredients list, and was not made with things I needed a science degree to know what they were.

 It came with a HUGE list of ways I could use it and things it had been tested and tried on.

-At some point I started realising I trusted this balm over other balms which although purposeful, didn't expand my knowledge or imagination of how they could be used in life, when I have found one single product can effectively be used in different ways and give healing to many different problems.
+At some point I started realising I trusted this balm over other balms which although purposeful, didn't expand my knowledge or imagination of how they could be used in life.
+I have found one single product can effectively be used in different ways and give healing to many different problems.

 Sooner or later my bathroom cabinet started to look a heck of a lot emptier, and one day it may even start to look very similar to this.